cnlohr/cnlohr/README.md

 * iakat for their work on [adsb.lol](https://adsb.lol), and open ADSB platform.
 [Github Sponsorship](https://github.com/iakat)
 * Dooly123 for their continued work on [Basis](https://basisvr.org/), an open source VR social framework

+My patreon is strictly for my youtube videos.

 ## Sandbox testing: